dkessner/APCS_2022-23/APCS/doc/study_advice.md

 > An expert is a man who has made all the mistakes which can be made, in a
 > narrow field.

-Of course, we need to update the quote to correct both his gender presumption and his belief that someone can make _all_ the mistakes there are to make.
-So here is my version:
+Of course, we can do better - not every person is a man, and no person can make _all_ the mistakes there are to make:

 > An expert is someone who has made more mistakes in a particular subject than
 > anyone else.